 - The vent system is permanently installed per these installation instructions. - A room thermostat is used to control the furnace.
-Fixed jumpers that provide continuous heating CANNOT be used. - Return air ducts are provided and sealed to the furnace. - A return air temperature range between 60°F (16°C) and 80°F (27°C) is maintained.

-- Air filters are installed in the system and maintained during construction, replaced as appropriate during construction, and upon completion of construction are replaced. - The input rate and temperature rise are set per the furnace rating plate. - 100% outside air is provided for combustion air requirements during construction.
-Temporary ducting can be used.

-NOTE: Do not connect the temporary duct directly to the furnace.
-The duct must be sized according to the instructions under Combustion and Ventilation Air Requirements, Section 5.3.3.

-- The furnace heat exchanger, components, duct system, air filters and evaporator coils are thoroughly cleaned following final construction clean up. - All furnace operating conditions (including ignition, input rate, temperature rise and venting) are verified according to these installation instructions.
+Fixed jumpers that provide continuous heating CANNOT be used and can cause long term equipment damage.
+Bi-metal thermostats, or any thermostat affected by vibration must not be used during construction. - Return air ducts are provided and sealed to the furnace. - A return air temperature range between 60°F (16°C) and 80°F (27°C) is maintained. - Air filters are installed in the system and replaced daily during construction and upon completion of construction. - The input rate and temperature rise are set per the furnace rating plate. - 100% outside air must be used for combustion during construction.
+Temporary ducting may be used to supply outside air to the furnace for combustion - do not connect this duct directly to the furnace.
+Size this duct according to NFPA 54/ANSI Z223.1 section for Combustion and Ventilation Air. - The furnace heat exchanger, components, duct system, air filters and evaporator coils are thoroughly cleaned following final construction clean up by a qualified person. - All furnace operating conditions (including ignition, input rate, temperature rise and venting) are verified by a qualified person according to these installation instructions. - Furnace doors must be in place on the furnace while the furnace is operating in any mode.

+Damage or repairs due to failure to comply with these requirements are not covered under the warranty.